devrnt/react-use-intercom/README.md

 ### IntercomProvider
 `IntercomProvider` is used to initialize the `window.Intercom` instance.
 It makes sure the initialization is only done once.
 If any listeners are passed, the `IntercomProvider` will make sure these are attached.

+Place the `IntercomProvider` as high as possible in your application.
+This will make sure you can `useIntercom()` anywhere.

 #### Props
 | name                | type             | description                                                                             | required | default |
 |---------------------|------------------|-----------------------------------------------------------------------------------------|----------|---------|